 This is why using any one of the ingredients helps…some, but not for long.
 The layers of complimentary oils and butters work together to make Nose Butter moisturize like crazy, well, that and the magic we infuse into each batch.
 Now I feel like a Keebler elf.

-We use all natural and organic ingredients which we have sourced from human-grade, cosmetics sources.
+We use all natural and organic ingredients sourced from human-grade, cosmetics suppliers.

 Yes, you can use any of our products on yourself.
 We sure do!

 All the different dog breed labels are to make y'all smile.
 Our business would be a lot easier if we had one shiny nose label in eight sizes, instead keeping up with 10,000 different label templates.
-We like sharing that.
+But it wouldn't be as much fun!

-Just like people, dogs can have a sensitivity to something.
-While we use bland, natural ingredients, we cannot be responsible for an individual dog's sensitivity to an certain ingredient.
+Just like people, dogs can have a sensitivity to a particular ingredient.
+It is possible for any dog, human or other creature to have an individual sensitivety to an individual ingredient.

 We also make no claims to have a nut-free production environment.